robinrodricks/FluentListView/README.md

-How can I show more information in the tooltip when the mouse hovers over a cell?[¶](#how-can-i-show-more-information-in-the-tooltip-when-the-mouse-hovers-over-a-cell "Permalink to this headline")
+How can I show more information in the tooltip when the mouse hovers over a cell?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The ListView default behaviour is to only use tool tips to show truncated cell values (even then only when FullRowSelect is _true_).
 But with an FluentListView, you are not so limited.